AntonioPennacchia/football-analytics-portfolio/player-similarity-framework/README.md

 This framework can support:

 - First Team Scouting
+- Replacement Planning
 - Succession Planning
 - Loan Market Analysis
 - Emerging Talent Identification
 - Benchmarking Against Elite Players
 - Budget-Constrained Recruitment
+- Tactical Profile Discovery

+---

+## Human Scouting + Data

+The framework is not designed to replace scout intuition or live observation.

+Its purpose is to reduce search complexity, uncover hidden profiles, and help technical departments allocate human scouting resources more efficiently.

+---

+## Personal Note

 This project represents the football analytics approach that best reflects my current professional mindset: transforming data into actionable decision support for technical and scouting departments.